 Thank you for the pamphlet, "Palestine-A Jewish Commonwealth In Our Time".
 You are doing a fine work.
-Surely all right-minded people hope that the Jewish people who have suffered so greatly will soon have a national home-land.
-Time is so short when there is so much suffering and so many innocent people are dying merely because they are Jews that I trust that all efforts will be made to achieve alleviation of their suffering at the earliest possible moment.
+Surely all right-minded people hope that the Jewish people who have suffered so greatly will soon have a national homeland.
+Time is so short when there is so much suffering and so many innocent people are dying merely because they are Jews that I trust that all efforts will be a solution of their suffering and so many innocent people are dying merely because they are Jews that I trust that all efforts will be a solution of their suffering the solution of their suffering the solution of their suffering the suffe be made to achieve alleviation of their suffering at the earliest possible moment.
 In addition to a homeland for the Jews, I would like to see our own Government set an example before the world by having Congress appropriate funds for the settlement of the persecuted on some suitable American soil such as, perhaps, Alaska.

 SYLVESTER J. HEMLEBEN, PH.D.
-Head, Dept. of History

-and Social Studies.
+Head, Dept. of History and Social Studies.

-Fordham University, N.Y.
+Fordham University, N. Y.